Nvreformat/ese-pedidos/README.md

 ### Restaurant Fees
 My idea for monetizing this project was to charge restaurants a small fee (say 5%) on every order.
+At the end of every month I would go personally to each restaurant to collect the fees that were charged.

 ### Location on map
 Aside from the address, the clients are required to submit the delivery location when issuing an order.
-This is easily done with the Maps API.
-Just a few taps.
+This is easily done with the Maps API, it only takes a few taps.

 ### Chat
 When you make an order, a chat between the client and the restaurant is created.
 This chat is specific to the order.\